 About

-Welcome to the collective harvest of IU student folklore, produced by IU undergraduates in several semesters of F351 Folklore of Student Life, the first of these in 2014, the last in 2021.
+Welcome to the collective harvest of IU student folklore, produced by IU undergraduates in several semesters of F351 Folklore of Student Life, the first of these in 2005, the last in 2021.
+You have reached the archived version of the original F351 Folklore of Student Life website.

 Please note that we do not endorse the content of this material, but rather present it as a true and honest reflection of student lore at Indiana University.
 Due to the explicit character of some material, viewer discretion is advisable.

 I offer a heart-felt word of thanks to Susan Henning-Harris, our web consultant, and to Trevor Blank and Rachel Gonzalez, graduate student helpers — your ideas and efforts are deeply appreciated!
-And I thank Monica Marion for refurbishing this website according to 2023 styles and standards.
+And I thank Monica Marion and Adam Patrick for their assistance in keeping these materials accessible in their new setting on an archived website.

 Header image shows the 2014 F351 class, photo credit to Lizzie